 Main article: Interactively Routing a Net

-Altium Designer's Interactive Routing tool supports a number of different modes, with each mode helping the designer deal with particular situations.
-Press the SHIFT + R shortcut to cycle through these modes as you interactively route - note that the current mode is displayed on the Status bar.
+The PCB editor's Interactive Routing engine supports a number of different modes, with each mode helping the designer deal with particular situations.
+Press the Shift + R shortcut to cycle through these modes as you interactively route, note that the current mode is displayed on the Status bar.

 The available modes include:

-- Ignore - This mode lets you place tracks anywhere, including over existing objects, displaying but ignoring potential violations.
+- Ignore - This mode lets you place tracks anywhere, including over existing objects, displaying but allowing potential violations.

 - Stop at first obstacle - In this mode the routing is essentially manual, as soon as an obstacle is encountered the track segment will be clipped to avoid a violation.